 Getting to Howth is extremely easy!
 Taking the fast train from Dublin’s city center is the guaranteed way to travel to Howth from a large city.
 Very low cost for the train and you see some beautiful views along your way as well!
 Howth was the first small town in Ireland we visited on our very first visit!
 You can check out the Photo Essay Of Howth we did from our first trip!

 Located about 30 minutes right outside of Dublin is this amazing old small town in Ireland.
 If you like being outside and walking to your destinations, this small Irish town has it all!
 When you visit, take care to go hiking on the Howth Cliff Walk Loop, it is an easy trail that follows the cliffs and has gorgeous views.
 Make sure to stop along the way and photograph what you see!
-The cliff tops are so pretty and you get to brag to you friends!
+The cliff tops are so pretty and you get to brag to your friends!

 Ireland’s Eye is a big place to go when you’re in Howth!
-It’s breath-taking views are absolutely a must-see and you get to walk along sandy beaches!
-Going to Ireland’s Eye is only about a 15 minute boat-ride and there is so much to do once you arrive.
+Its breath-taking views are absolutely a must-see and you get to walk along sandy beaches!
+Going to Ireland’s Eye is only about a 15-minute boat ride and there is so much to do once you arrive.
 If you like fishing or want to try your hand at it, they have tours you can take!
 Or if you are an avid bird watcher, they have guides that can take you to view some local species.

 Howth is home to a castle that is over 800 years old and is still inhabited by the descendants of the original homeowner, how cool is that!
 Although it is occupied, the family who lives there allows for visitors on the weekends so it is perfect for a Sunday activity.
-Attached to the grounds is a golf course and a cafe that you can visit and drink some tea or coffee at!
-The cafe is open May thru September, so it is perfect for a summer trip!
+Attached to the grounds is a golf course and a cafe that you can visit and drink some tea or coffee!
+The cafe is open May through September, so it is perfect for a summer trip!
 This small town in Ireland is historic with a modern twist, be sure to visit!